Entretien en tête-a-tete et à cœur ouvert avec une personnalité qui fait l'actualité

 The surprising and touching story of how Richard Strauss' marriage inspired his music.

 Hapless YouTuber Thomas tries to bond with different groups of lads around the country.

 Lady Gaga banned, but Cannibal Corpse approved.
 Islam and pop contradictions in Jakarta.

-With Nick Dow.
+Join BBC Radio Lancashire.
 We've got the blues, so you don't have to.